Derek-Pang/Airbnb_Project/README.md

 ## Conclusions
-### For people in group A, we have following 3 suggestions:
+### For people in Group A, we have following 3 suggestions:
 1. Location: in midtown or lower town Manhattan or brooklyn area that is near to Manhattan

 2. Property types: loft or serviced apartment